-Another album that celebrates its release today and was released on October 19, 1993, is ".Chaos A.D" by "Sepultura".
+Another album that celebrates its release today and was released on October 19, 1993 (according to the band website), is ".Chaos A.D" by "Sepultura".

 This album is the band's fifth and it marks a change in its musical lineת with the entry of Brazilian and groove metal motifs.
 This change can already be heard in the opening song "Refuse/Resist" which emphasizes heavier and slower riffs.
 The song opens with a recording of the rhythmic fetal heartbeat of Max Cavalera's son who was not yet born then and will be called Zyon.
 These heartbeats predicted something for the future, because Zyon stayed with rhythm and became a drummer.

 The change in the musical style is attributed, among other things, to the fact that this is the band's first album in which almost all the songs are played by the guitars with a lower half-tuned tuning, which creates a heavier and "doomy" sound.
 An example of this can be found in the song "Nomad" which features slow and heavy riffs that were described by guitarist Andreas Kisser as Sepultura's response to "Metallica's" "Sad but True".

 This album includes quite a few songs with a political and protest statements, such as "Refuse/Resist" which we mentioned, where's only its title sounds like a protest slogan in a demonstration and whose video clip speaks for itself, "Slave New World" which refers to censorship, and of course "Territory" which refers to the Israeli-Palestinian conflict and whose clip was shot in Israel.